Hôtel de Besenval: State apartments: Representation and film location

 Salon de l'alcôve, also called Le Boudoir, at the Hôtel de Besenval.
 A richly decorated room in white and gold, showing four medallion paintings in the style of François Boucher.
 The painting La Gimblette hung in this room.
 It was also in this room where the Baron de Besenval kept his collection of gold snuffboxes.
 The bookshelves now serve as display cases.

 However, it was in the first half of the 19th century that the family de Moreton de Chabrillan transformed the little adjoining room to the baron's former bedroom into a Salon de l'alcôve and embellished its wood panelling, dating originally from the 1720s, with elements in the Rococo Revival style, amongst others with four medallion paintings in the style of François Boucher, embedded in the wall panelling.
 Today, this room is also called Le Boudoir.

-In the course of time and under the different owners, further decorative changes were made, especially before the turn of the 19th to the 20th century and in the early 20th century: Some parquet floors and fireplace mantels were replaced, the large 18th-century marble stove, decorated with gilt bronzes by Pierre Gouthière and placed in the vestibule, was dismantled and sold, the double-leaf doors of the Salon de la tapisserie were mirrored and the stucco ceiling in the Chambre du maître lost its elaborate neo Louis XV decoration (the decoration of the ceiling can still be seen in photographs from before World War I).
+In the course of time and under the different owners, further decorative changes were made, especially before the turn of the 19th to the 20th century and in the early 20th century: Some parquet floors and fireplace mantels were replaced, the large 18th-century marble stove – decorated with gilt bronzes by Pierre Gouthière and placed in the vestibule – was dismantled and sold, the double-leaf doors of the Salon de la tapisserie were fitted with mirrors and the stucco ceiling in the Chambre du maître lost its elaborate neo Louis XV decoration (the ceiling decoration can still be seen in photographs dating from before World War I).

 However, the Swiss Confederation renovated these rooms with great respect after acquiring the property in 1938, which had already been a listed building for 10 years at that point.

 The Murano glass chandelier in the dining room was purchased from Barovier & Toso in 1962 on the initiative of Ambassador Agostino Giorgio Soldati.
+The carpet for the dining room was supplied by the Real Fábrica de Tapices.
 The relief between the windows above the mirror shows Plato.
 The mirror glass is the original glass as installed by Alexandre-Théodore Brongniart in 1782.

-In addition, it was important to the Swiss Confederation to furnish the state rooms with appropriate furniture from the respective eras and styles.
+In addition, it was important to the Swiss Confederation to furnish the state apartments with appropriate furniture from the respective eras and styles.
 And, if at all possible, to get back some of the original furniture that was once part of the Hôtel de Besenval.
 The costs of purchasing all the antique furniture and works of art were largely borne by Swiss industrialists, who founded the association Amis de l'Hôtel de Pompadour for this purpose.
 The driving forces behind the extensive furnishing of antiques were Minister Walter Stucki and Ambassador Agostino Giorgio Soldati.